holt/backbone-structured-events/README.md

 # backbone-structured-events #

-The Backbone Structured Events (BSE) module re-orders the internally cataloged flat-list of string-defined [Backbone.js](http://backbonejs.org/) events into an object hierarchy.
-So, instead of something like this:
+By default, the [Backbone.js](http://backbonejs.org/) Event module catalogs the bound callbacks on an object as a flat list of keypair values.
+Using an example set of dot-notation delimited event names, it produces something like this:

 ![Default Backbone Event Structure](https://raw.github.com/holt/backbone-structured-events/master/img/events-before.png)

-... you'll get something like this:
+The Backbone Structured Events (BSE) module organizes delimited-name events such as these into an object hierarchy, and instead produces this:

 ![Rejigged Backbone Event Structure](https://raw.github.com/holt/backbone-structured-events/master/img/events-after.png)

-Group operations - for example, placing wrappers around sets of events - are now easier to implement in a structured hierarchy.
-Consequently, the BSE library provides a few additional methods that allow us to take advantage of this new object model.
+Because the event stack is now in an ordered hierarchy, group operations are easier to implement; for example, binding, unbinding, or placing common wrappers around groups of events.
+To illustrate this, the BSE library provides a few additional methods that allow us to take advantage of this new object model.

 ## Installation ##

-BSE can run either as a standalone event broker or as a replacement to Backbone's internal event module.
+BSE can run either as a standalone event broker or as a regression tested replacement for Backbone's internal event module.
 The only hard dependency is [Underscore.js](http://underscorejs.org/) which must be included in your page/app.

 ## Examples ##

 All existing [Backbone Event API](http://backbonejs.org/#Events) module methods will work as expected when using BSE.
 The following sections describe additional methods.

-### `deepTrigger` ###
+### `.deepTrigger()` ###

     // Create an object with a Backbone.Events mixin var obj = _.extend({}, Backbone.Events);